 User Guide for xcube-resampling

-xcube-resampling provides algorithms for representing a dataset in a different grid mapping.
+xcube-resampling provides algorithms for up- and downsampling a gridded dataset in both spatial grids and temporal scales.
 It supports:

-- Rectification of non-regular grids to regular grids
+- [Spatial] Rectification of non-regular grids to regular grids

-All resampling methods are built around the GridMapping
+All spatial resampling methods are built around the GridMapping

 class, which represents a spatial grid mapping and contains all necessary information